I stand in front of students and try not to put them to sleep.

 Back in the good ‘ole days of the early Web, I used to be interested in what was then called “digital humanities.”
 Now that we live in a digital world, I think (hope?) it’s just called “humanities” again.

 Either way, I’m mostly interested in the history of media technologies and how the digital technologies we use every day aren’t as new and revolutionary as we like to think.
 Instead, they’re part of a much larger phenomenon best described as “language technologies” that can be traced as far back as Homeric epic (and earlier!).

 If that kind of stuff interests you, I wrote an entire dissertation about it — Hacking Literature: Reading Analog Texts in a Digital Age.
 If you actually read it, you might be the first person not directly related to me.
 (Thanks for the support, Mom!)

 Digital Media Scholarship

-These days, the topic I’m most interested in social media.
-I’ve even begun organizing a social media curriculum called you can read more about here: Social Media Studies @ Duke.
+These days, the topic I’m most interested in is social media.
+I’ve even begun organizing a social media curriculum you can learn more about here: Social Media Studies @ Duke.

 I’m convinced that, 50 years from now (or less), every university will have a Social Media Studies department.
 I hope to play a role in developing one at Duke.
 If you’re working on something similar at your university (or want help building one), let’s chat!